Back to Blogs

 The Rise of “Metabolic” Monitoring (AI & IoT)

-high-frequency sounds that signal vacuum leaks or misaligned conveyor belts weeks before failure.
+Acoustic AI: Using high-fidelity microphones to “listen” to machines.
+AI can detect high-frequency sounds (inaudible to humans) that signal a vacuum leak or a misaligned conveyor belt weeks before a failure.

-• Thermal Imaging Clusters: Fixed infrared cameras monitor electrical panels and gearboxes
+Thermal Imaging Clusters: Fixed infrared cameras monitor electrical panels and gearboxes in real-time, automatically triggering a work order if a “hot spot” deviates from the baseline.

 Digital Twins and Simulation

-By running what-if scenarios, R&D and maintenance teams can predict how production changes —such as ramping up for a new EV model — will impact the Remaining Useful Life (RUL) of critical components.
+Automotive OEMs are now using Digital Twins to simulate the wear and tear of a production line.
+By running “what-if” scenarios, R&D and Maintenance teams can predict how a change in production speed (e.g., ramping up for a new EV model) will impact the remaining useful life (RUL) of critical components.

 Related Blogs